-It’s hard to believe it’s been eight years since we started making soap the old-fashioned way New Year’s Day 2013.
+It’s hard to believe it’s been nine years since we started making soap the old-fashioned way New Year’s Day 2013.
 We named our first soap “Thieves,” after its fragrance.

-Soap making has come a long way since my grandparents’ day when they made it on the farm from the fat of animals they butchered.
+Soap making has come a long way since my great-grandparents’ day when they made it on the farm from the fat of animals they butchered.
 Their lye, made from running water through wood ashes, wasn’t an exact science, so the soap often turned out on the soft side.

 And forget any fancy coloring or designs.
 It was tan.